 In the 1st Degree has artist James Tobin charged with first-degree murder and grand theft.
 The interrogation tape of Yvonne Barnes suggests that Tobin ended up doing these things because his wife Helen divorced him.
 However, she did that because she apparently got fed up with his ways.
 This would indicate that Tobin may or may not have much of an excuse for what he did.

 Speedy Dave who was trying to protect the natural world.
-It's more left to the viewer's imagination; but it's probably easy to assume the rapid modernization of the world caused him to lose his home or a childhood site he loved to visit.
+It's more left to the viewer's imagination, but it's easy to assume that the rapid modernization of the world caused him to lose his home or a childhood site he loved to visit.

 Princess Pride of Creamland.
 Creamland was one of the first nations to go online, but was soon ignored by other bigger nations that went online later.

 Gauss Magnus was born to a poor family.
 His brother was adopted by a rich family, but not him.
 Then his parents became ill and died, leaving Gauss with nobody.
 So he worked hard to get rich and break the society from within.

 The leader, Sean, was orphaned in a plane crash.
 Despite inheriting a fortune from them, he was forced to live with cruel relatives and was ostracized by society.
 He also mentions that he was picked on, too.
 The internet was the only way he was able to make friends, so he played at being an adult and made net-friends in everyone else, who came together to form Gospel.

 Solo was picked on, excluded, and attacked for being different as a child, and this, combined with his status as the Last of His Kind, has left him with a towering hatred of even the idea of friendship, believing that only weak people form groups.

 In 3, Jack and Tia were orphaned because their home country was devastated in a war for its technology, so they worked for King to gain access to Meteor-G and destroy all technology.